littlelotta/gupta-jukebox/README.md

-# karmic player
+# karmic jukebox [ SINE ]
-by disruptive karma

 the karmic player is an exceptionally responsive and compatible html5 youtube native embeded player implimentation.

+this is the jukebox - a frozen playlist.

 what are you waiting for? give it a spin at full volume and enjoy! found at https://karmic-player.netlify.com